margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the hotel with the Bible in it
 * Grateful for people who look to the Bible
 * Grateful for all the other people surrounding the beaches and water
-* Grateufl for all the musicians coming out of Memphis
+* Grateful for all the musicians coming out of Memphis
-* Grateufl for people who looked up to the stars with me
+* Grateful for people who looked up to the stars with me
 * Grateful for the stars
 * Grateful for mandolin players
 * Grateful for musicians